Tommahawk65/MS1-new-/README.md

 - The homepage banner image was taken from (https://spiderheadstuff.tumblr.com/post/187818479232/the-1975-headers)
 - The music banner image was taken from (https://www.facebook.com/photo/?fbid=806618812701252&set=a.343250637155742)
 - I used Spotify and YouTube to embed the media content (https://vimeo.com/77177308)(https://open.spotify.com/playlist/2XJHmI31uAsaSQTjPqcAPk?si=4860823d6a104d68)

+###  Acknowledgements

+- My Mentor for continuous helpful feedback.

+- Tutor support at Code Institute for their support.